Quick View

-QBasic Tutorials: QBasic for Beginners - Chapter 1
+QBasic for Beginners

 When you open QBasic, you see a blue screen where you can type your program.